 Bangkok is one of the most visited cities in the world, which is understandable considering that it’s the gateway to Asia.
-With so many things to do in Bangkok, there is no shortage of day tours, places of interest in Bangkok, and hidden gems in Bangkok!

 I recommend traveling the entire country of Thailand but realize that is just not possible for every person so for anyone planning a trip to Thailand for a shorter visit we have put together this awesome guide with other travel bloggers who are very familiar with Thailand to share fun things to do in Bangkok.

 First, check out our guide for everything you need to know before visiting Thailand for the first time, to help you get an introduction to the city before you move on to all these fun and unusual things to do below!

 How to get around in Bangkok

 Bangkok is notorious for crazy traffic but over the years the public transport system has improved and it’s getting easier to get around.